claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Monitoring of location information.

 * Compromise of accounts: An attacker may demand access to the victim's accounts to continuously monitor, control or restrict their online communications and activities.
 In contrast to the previous point, rather than using "publicly available" tools the perpetrator demands access to tools and contents in order to reduce the "life space" or "space for action" that the victim-survivor may have to perform activities that do not involve the attacker.
 Once an attacker has access to an online account, they can use that to:
-  * Delete data, which can be communication data, documents and more.
+  * Delete data, which can be communication data, documents and more (any information s stored in the device).
   * Have access to contacts such as friends, family or colleagues.
   * Have access to communications, audio-video content, and any associated metadata.
   * Lock out or change the authentication mechanisms that grant access to the account.